mreider/mreider.github.io/content/post/german-with-rammstein/_index.md

 German is hard.
 Also, I'm lazy.

 Let's take a different tack.
 Rammstein.
-Unlike other German heavy metal bands, their lyrics are almost always in German.
-And their lyrics are awesome.
+Sure, it's not everyday German.
+But we'll learn a few words while we enjoy ourselves.

 Want to learn German with Rammstein?